gbganalyst/gbganalyst/README.md

 - 🌱 I work with 54gene as a senior data specialist.
 I also work with the Virus Outbreak Data Network (VODAN Africa and Asia) as a Data Steward.

-- 👯 I’m open to collaborate on Projects and StartUps.
+- 👯 I’m open to collaborating on Projects and StartUps.

 - 💬 Talk to me about R and Python for Everyone, Data Science, Business Analytics, Data Engineering, Automation, Research Software Engineering (RSE), and Open Source.